AI CODE REVIEW

 Pros:

-Purpose-built AI specifically designed for secure development with vulnerability detection and autofix capabilities
+Purpose-built AI security designed for secure development with vulnerability detection and autofix capabilities

 Hybrid AI approach combining symbolic and generative AI for high accuracy and minimal hallucinations